ansible/awx/docs/docsite/rst/administration/ent_auth.rst

     pair: authentication; SAML Service Provider

 SAML allows the exchange of authentication and authorization data between an Identity Provider (IdP - a system of servers that provide the Single Sign On service) and a Service Provider (in this case, AWX).
-AWX can be configured to talk with SAML in order to authenticate (create/login/logout) controller users.
-User Team and Organization membership can be embedded in the SAML response to the controller.
+AWX can be configured to talk with SAML in order to authenticate (create/login/logout) AWX users.
+User Team and Organization membership can be embedded in the SAML response to AWX.

 .. image:: ../common/images/configure-awx-auth-saml-topology.png